Skip to content

 Nutrition and ingredients

 What matters for muscle is not just the total protein but the leucine, the amino acid that flips the switch on muscle protein synthesis.
-Whey is one of the most leucine-rich proteins going, and a standard scoop of Impact Whey clears the leucine threshold comfortably.
+Whey is one of the most leucine-rich proteins going, and a standard serving of whey clears the leucine threshold comfortably.
 A randomised controlled trial on whey and post-exercise muscle response found that a normal whey serving delivers enough leucine to maximally stimulate that response, so you do not need a fancy "native" or high-leucine whey to get the benefit.
 A regular concentrate like this does the job.

 Protein sourceWhey protein concentrate